EdmundLeex/photogrify.me/README.md

 [edit_ss]: ./docs/screenshots/ss4.png
 [slide_ss]: ./docs/screenshots/ss5.png

-When creating a new album or editing an existing album, data will be persisted when the algorithm determines user might finish a section.
-This includes:
-- Edited or added a title
-- Uploaded pictures
-- Stop editing description for 10 seconds

 ## Tech Under the Hood
 Photogrify.me is a full stack webapp currently at MVP stage and being develop as an on-going project.